amione/photo_blog_rebuild/_posts/2011-08-01-banksy-in-boston.md

 ---

-Banksy stencil on the back of Kaze Shabu Shabu in Boston's China Town.
+Banksy stencil on the back of Kaze Shabu Shabu in Boston's Chinatown.
 Originally this was one of several posts over the course of 2011, but since I'm redoing all this, I might as well combine them all here.

 [![Banksy](../uploads/SNC00448.jpg){:.lead}](../uploads/SNC00448.jpg)